 Definitely, it’s an important part of what we do and we intend to grow this into a big small business.
 We have 5 women working in the studio who are involved in various aspects of making and finishing the products.

 We are very conscious of our environmental impact and do our best to be as low-impact as possible.
 Wool and mohair natural fibres are renewable – the sheep and goats are still roaming the Karoo and produce many seasons of fleece.
 An adult ram/ewe can produce 5kg of fleece.
-In some parts of the country they are shorn twice a year, in others only once, so that’s about 10kg of fleece each year, which can go a pretty long way, when you think that our smaller products use less than 100g of material, and you can knit a scarf of sweater with 200-500g of yarn.
+In some parts of the country they are shorn twice a year, in others only once, so that’s up to 10kg of fleece each year, which can go a pretty long way, when you think that our lighter scarves and shawls use less than 100g of material, and you can knit a scarf of sweater with 200-500g of yarn.

 We do explore and experiment with natural dyes.
-Many of them are plant derivatives and require large quantities of bark, flowers, roots, etc. Sometimes this is taking a food source that could otherwise feed a hungry person, otherwise it’s just a big environmental load.
+Many of them are plant derivatives and require large quantities of bark, flowers, roots, etc. Sometimes this is taking a food source that could be feeding a hungry person, otherwise it can be a a big environmental load.
 So for now it’s still an exploration.
 We are also looking into some of the newer technologies for dye production like microbial dyes.
 This is very much in the experimental stages and we hope to do some testing for commercial use soon.

 Our products need to be looked after carefully.
 Handwashing is preferable, although most of our yarns are superwash treated.
 We recommend a lukewarm water bath with gentle detergent is all it needs.
 Squeeze it gently in the water, support it when it’s wet, rinse in more cool water and dry it flat in the shade, reshaping while it’s damp.